PaulskPt/sercom_I2C/README.rst

 My answer to this question is: 'that is corect'.
 However I was trying to run on the Titano an Adafruit_CircuitPython_DisplayIO_FlipClock (`<https://github.com/adafruit/Adafruit_CircuitPython_DisplayIO_FlipClock>`).
-The flipclock uses bitmapped spritesheets that consume a big part of the memory during runtime.
-Then in my version of that example script there are the needed functions for connecting to internet, requesting and handling datetime synchronizations.
+The flipclock uses bitmapped spritesheets that consume a big part of the memory at runtime.
+Then, in my version of that example script, there are functions needed for connecting to internet, requesting and handling datetime synchronizations.
 Together it appeared that all this consumed too much memory for the PyPortal Titano.
 Causing memory errors.
 I had to disable an important functionality, 'dynamic fading' (cedargrove_palettefader.py from:
 `<https://github.com/CedarGroveStudios/CircuitPython_PaletteFader>`), to prevent memory errors.
+@foamyguy, the author of the flipclock repo, in an attempt to help me resolve memory errors, created smaller bitmapped spritesheets.
+This helped, however, for my PyPortal Titano not enough.
 Thinking about a solution, the idea was 'born' to move the 'overhead' of internet connection, datetime updates from the Titano to a second device, in my case an Unexpected Maker PROS3, which also has WiFi capability.
 The UM PROS3 also has lot more memory than the Titano.